 A) Know Your Instruction Permit's Restrictions

-- You must be accompanied in the front seat by a licensed driver 21 or older
+- You must be accompanied in the front seat by a licensed driver 21 years old or older

 - Driver only between 5 a.m. and 10 p.m.

-- No more than two additional non-family passengers
+- No more than 2 additional non-family passengers

 - No use of cell phone for talking or texting

-You can only drive while accompanied in the front seat by another licensed driver 21 or older.
+You can only drive while accompanied in the front seat by another licensed driver 21 years old or older.

 B) Get on the Road

-Instruction permit holders must log a minimum of 50 hours of supervised driving, with 10 of the hours occurring at night.
+Instruction permit holders must log a minimum of 50 hours of supervised driving, with 10 hours occurring at night.
 Class E instruction permit holders are exempt from this requirement.

 C) Get Proof of Practice Hours

-Use West Virginia's log sheet to record your hours.
-Any licensed driver 21 or older may initial the practice hours, but your parent or guardian must sign the bottom of the form.
-No log sheet needed if you enroll in a drivers ed class.
+Use West Virginia's 50-Hour Certification Log for Driver's License Applicants Under Age 18 (Form DMV-10-GDL) to record your hours.
+Any licensed driver 21 years old or older may initial the practice hours, but your parent or guardian must sign the bottom of the form.
+No log sheet is needed if you enroll in a drivers ed class.
 A provided drivers education card will certify your hours.